quikdown Architecture

 This is done BEFORE markdown processing, ensuring no user input can inject HTML tags.

-Phase 3: Block Elements
+Phase 3: Block Scanning + Inline + Paragraphs

-Phase 6: Restore Protected Content
+Phase 4: Restore Protected Content

 Key Design Decisions

-Why Regex Instead of AST?
+Why Line Scanning Instead of Full AST?

-1. Size - No parser/lexer overhead
+1. Size — No separate tokenizer/AST/renderer layers (~9.5 KB minified)

 Why Extract-Escape-Process-Restore?